 Shelley Pasnik investigates how technology can improve teaching and learning within classrooms, schools, and communities.
 During her career, she has helped shape national policy on educational media, developed public education campaigns, and guided the production of children’s educational services.

-At EDC, Pasnik leads the organization’s early childhood work.
+At EDC, Pasnik leads the organization’s early childhood initiatives.
 In this role, she collaborates with other EDC experts in children’s health, socio-emotional development, literacy, and STEM learning to expand our collective impact, both nationally and globally.
 She has led several multi-year research and development projects that have advanced the knowledge base about what works in educational technology, especially within families and schools in underserved communities.
-She writes extensively for a range of organizations and companies, including PBS, for which she created the original Parent’s Guide to Children and Media.
-A spokesperson for the thoughtful integration of digital media in education, she is regularly featured on radio, TV, and Internet news outlets, including the New York Times, the Financial Times, EdWeek, NPR, and the Huffington Post.
+She writes extensively for a range of organizations and companies and edited the book, Getting Ready to Learn: Creating Effective, Educational Children’s Media, which includes a foreword by Sir Ken Robinson and Dr. Alice Wilder.
+A spokesperson for the thoughtful integration of digital media in education, she is regularly featured on radio, TV, and Internet news outlets, including the New York Times, Reuters, Christian Science Monitor, Axios, EdWeek, NPR, and the Washington Post.

 Pasnik’s career began in Washington, D.C., at the Center for Media Education, where she regularly testified before the Federal Communications Commission and Federal Trade Commission.
 She holds an MA from the University of Maryland, College Park.